All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What happens if I plateau before reaching my goal weight?

 Plateaus are normal.
-If you stall on a lower dose, your physician may increase to the next level (up to 15 mg).
+If you stall on a lower dose, your physician may increase further (up to 15 mg).
 If you plateau at the highest dose, strategies like adjusting caloric intake, increasing physical activity, or evaluating other metabolic factors can help.

 Is Zepbound covered by insurance?